Triang3l/BS2PC/README.md

 On the PC maps after playing the PS2 ones or vice versa, some textures may look different (from minor power of 2 scaling artifacts to completely different images) as the textures have common names.
 If you want to switch between the two versions, restart the game so everything looks correct.

-Licensed under GPLv2 (except for zlib) as it's derived from the Quake engine source.
+Licensed under GPLv2 (except for zlib) as it's derived from the Quake engine source, but not enforced - the format research results can be considered being in the public domain.